Trump’s “I guess” answer on Iran retaliation risk is already activating the security machine that manufactures the plots it claims to stop.

 The War on Terror did not end when the wars in Iraq and Afghanistan wound down.
 It created a permanent domestic security infrastructure.
 That infrastructure includes surveillance networks, informant systems, specialized counterterrorism units, and legal frameworks designed to support preemptive investigations.
 Once such a system exists, periods of geopolitical tension naturally activate it.
 Foreign conflict generates fear of retaliation.
 Fear legitimizes expanded security measures.
 Those measures produce investigations and arrests that appear to confirm the severity of the threat.

 The result is a self-reinforcing cycle in which the machinery of counterterrorism continuously justifies its own expansion.
 The Terror Factory investigation argues that the modern counterterrorism system does not simply respond to danger.
 It also shapes how danger is perceived, investigated, and sometimes produced.
 When war abroad raises fears of retaliation at home, the system is ready to react.
-Informant networks expand their reach.
-Undercover operations search for potential suspects.
-Arrests are announced as evidence that attacks were successfully prevented.
-The known wolf problem persists in parallel: the 2025 Vancouver attacker was also reported to have been known to police before the attack occurred, extending a pattern that decades of expanded security infrastructure has not broken.
-Meanwhile, the CIA’s intervention in the 9/11 plea deal illustrates how deeply the security apparatus resists any accounting for what it actually knew and when.
+The Vancouver attacker known to police before the attack, extending a pattern that decades of expanded security infrastructure has not broken.
+Meanwhile, CIA 9/11 intervention in the plea deal illustrates how deeply the security apparatus resists any accounting for what it actually knew and when.
 As tensions rise once again, the question is not whether that machinery still exists.
 It does.
 The question is whether the public recognizes the system when it begins to move again.

 Sources

-- Luther & Snook, Journal of Forensic Practice.
-Mr. Big technique examined.
-2016.
+5. Mr. Big technique examined — Luther & Snook, Journal of Forensic Practice, 2016